richard-to/richard-to.github.io/programming/_posts/2013-12-24-math-rpg-part-6.md

 ---
 layout: post
-title: "Math RPG - Part 6"
+title: "Math RPG - Part 6: Storyline"
 ---

 I started thinking about storylines and game play mechanics the last few days.
 That's a good sign.
 It means that I'm starting to believe I can follow through with this project.
 The self-doubt has faded for now and with school out there's just more time to work on this every day.
 The big test will be when school starts again.
 Will I make the time necessary?